bradjasper/ImportJSON/README.md

 Review `ImportJSON.gs` for more info on how to use these in detail.

 ## Version
-- 1.4.0 (July 23, 2017) - Transfer project to Brad Jasper.
+- v1.4.0 (July 23, 2017) - Project transferred to Brad Jasper.
 Fixed off-by-one array bug.
 Fixed previous value bug.
 Added custom annotations.
 Added ImportJSONFromSheet and ImportJSONBasicAuth.
-- 1.3.0 - Adds ability to import the text from a set of rows containing the text to parse.
+- v1.3.0 - Adds ability to import the text from a set of rows containing the text to parse.
 All cells are concatenated
-- 1.2.1 - Fixed a bug with how nested arrays are handled.
+- v1.2.1 - Fixed a bug with how nested arrays are handled.
 The rowIndex counter wasn't incrementing properly when parsing.
-- 1.2.0 - Added ImportJSONViaPost and support for fetchOptions to ImportJSONAdvanced
+- v1.2.0 - Added ImportJSONViaPost and support for fetchOptions to ImportJSONAdvanced
-- 1.1.1 - Added a version number using Google Scripts Versioning so other developers can use the library
+- v1.1.1 - Added a version number using Google Scripts Versioning so other developers can use the library
-- 1.1.0 - Added support for the noHeaders option
+- v1.1.0 - Added support for the noHeaders option
-- 1.0.0 - Initial release
+- v1.0.0 - Initial release

 ## How can you help?
 - Found a bug?
 Report it! https://github.com/bradjasper/ImportJSON/issues